 - Reports that help you gauge the performance of individual team members

-5. Simple (yet insightful) reporting
+5. It should offer simple (yet insightful) reporting capabilities

 We don’t really have to emphasize how important performance tracking and reporting capabilities are in customer service.

-The real problem at hand — is that many help desk tools tend to complicate reporting, and it often gets overwhelming for teams to access — and then understand the data they needed.
+The real problem at hand — is that many helpdesk tools tend to complicate reporting, and it often gets overwhelming for teams to access — and then understand the data they needed.

-Setting up custom reports requires a long list of configuration at times.
+Setting up custom reports requires a long list of configurations at times.
 And then there are terminologies that are difficult to understand.
 Oh, the worst of all: when you have to deal with unmanageable spreadsheets.

-Look for a help desk that keeps reporting simple: one that does not introduce a multitude of variables and a complicated dashboard.
+Look for a helpdesk that keeps reporting simple: one that does not introduce a multitude of variables and a complicated dashboard.